Cream Legbar Chicken Breed: Eggs, Color, Size, Pictures, Care Guide

 Color and Appearance

 The Cream Legbar has a triangular designed body with a long, level back.
-The eyes of this alight fowl are red bay in color; earlobes are cream color sometimes white as well whereas beak is yellow to horn tinted.
+The eyes of this alight fowl are red bay in color; earlobes are cream color, sometimes white as well, whereas the beak is yellow to horn tinted.

 The chicken has a wide shoulder that leads into a slightly sloped back.
 The Cream Legbars wings were close to its body.

-The Cream Legbar chicks are available in the shades of red and brown, and they also have chipmunk striping coming down from their backs.
+The Cream Legbar chicks are available in shades of red and brown and have chipmunk striping coming down from their backs.

 Size